sarahghp/data-monster/README.md

 data-monster
 ============

-Seekrit girl repo for emitting d3
+Repo for emitting d3

+See `ent-ex` for possible use syntax.

 Next steps:
 * ~~make the scaffold for w/ data and without~~